Straight Outta Cold Beer: Background and composition

-In 2015, Shelton began working on If I'm Honest, his tenth studio album, which details his personal and romantic life following his divorce from musician Miranda Lambert; despite the majority of the tracks on the album being recent events in his life, he wanted to write a song about partying, even though he admitted to not being able to do it as often as he used to.
+In 2015, Shelton began working on If I'm Honest, his tenth studio album, which details his personal and romantic life following his divorce from musician Miranda Lambert; despite the majority of the tracks on the album evoking recent events in his life, he wanted to write a song about partying, even though he admitted to not being able to do it as often as he used to.
 He further discussed his inspiration behind the track to Rolling Stone's Beville Dunkerley:

 Basically it’s just about having a throwdown out in the woods — that’s what we used to do in high school.
 I can’t honestly sit here and say that I do it much anymore, I’m getting too old, but it’s fun for me to sing about those times and the crazy stuff that I used to do, and the crazy stuff that I know somewhere, as we speak right now, kids are doing somewhere in somebody's field.
 I know you're tearing it up out there.

 Warner Bros.
 Nashville issued "Straight Outta Cold Beer" as the album's third promotional single on May 13, 2016, following "Friends" on April 8 and "Go Ahead and Break My Heart" on May 9.
 "Straight Outta Cold Beer" also serves as the opener to the record.
+Shelton explained that he chose the track as an opener because it "represents his carefree mind-set at the start of 2015", before his divorce.

 "Straight Outta Cold Beer" was written and composed by Marv Green, Ben Hayslip, and Justin Wilson, while production was solely handled by Shelton's longtime producer Scott Hendricks.
-Shelton sings "about lacking suds" from partying in the lyrics, which Entertainment Weekly's Jim Farber described as "an ode to getting soused".
+According to Consequence of Sound, Shelton sings "about lacking suds" from partying in the lyrics, which Entertainment Weekly's Jim Farber described as "an ode to getting soused".
 The singer boasts that there is nothing fake about him in the lyrics.